arturonline/docs/Web/Javascript/Collections/Arrays.md

 ## Understanding length

-At the implementation level, JavaScript's arrays actually store their elements as standard object properties, using the array index as the property name.
-The length property is special; it always returns the index of the last element plus one (in the following example, Dusty is indexed at 30, so cats.length returns 30 + 1).
-Remember, JavaScript Array indexes are 0-based: they start at 0, not 1.
-This means that the length property will be one more than the highest index stored in the array:
+JavaScript Array indexes are 0-based: they start at 0, not 1.

 ```Javascript
 var cats = [];